Wilhelm Mohnke

-While participating in the Battle of Berlin, Mohnke commanded Kampfgruppe Mohnke (Combat Group Mohnke) and was charged with defending the government district, including the Reich Chancellery and the Reichstag.
+While participating in the Battle of Berlin, Mohnke commanded and was charged with defending the government district, including the Reich Chancellery and the Reichstag.

 He was investigated after the war for war crimes, which included allegations that he was responsible for the killing of prisoners in France in 1940, Normandy in June 1944 and Belgium in December 1944.
 Although Mohnke served 10 years in Soviet custody, he was never charged with any crimes, and died in 2001, aged 90.